Do you need help researching a paper? We’re here to help. Check out our research guides below.

 Encyclopedias & Dictionaries

-Direct links to our online encyclopedias, dictionaries, and other reference resources are listed below.
+A great online collection of reference books is Gale Virtual Reference Library.
 These are also accessible via Easley Library’s catalog.
-If you are off-campus but would like to access these resources, take a look at the off-campus access instructions.
-If you are an on-campus student, the library also has print reference books.
+Use your MyBC user name and password to access these Gale e-books.
+If you are an on-campus student the library also has print reference books.